LinuxForHealth/HealthOS/README.md

 ```

 ## Common Development Environment
-[Poetry](https://python-poetry.org/) is used within each module to provide consistent dependency management, virtual
-environments, and access to CLI commands.
+Each HealthOS module utilizes the same tooling and conventions.
+[Poetry](https://python-poetry.org/) is the primary
+tool used to provide the standard development workflow.
+The following sections highlight the common commands used
+within a HealthOS module, or "sub-directory".

 ### Dependency Management
 To add a dependency to a module, execute the following command: